• Skip to main content

 • 1 teaspoon vanilla extract

-• ½ teaspoon zest of lemon or orange (optional)
+• ½ teaspoon lemon zest, or orange (optional)

 • salt to taste